Determining responsible person policy

 Definitions

-Fit and proper person: In determining whether an applicant is fit and proper, the Regulatory Authority must take into account the applicant’s history of involvement in education and care services, their compliance with current and prior law, criminal history record check and any bankruptcy or insolvency issues.
+Fit and proper person: To decide if an applicant is fit and proper, the Regulatory Authority must look at their history in education and care services and whether they have followed current and past law.
+They must conduct a criminal history record check and consider any bankruptcy or insolvency issues.

-Nominated supervisor: A person who has been nominated by the approved provider of the service under Part 3 of the Act can be the nominated supervisor.
-All services must have a nominated supervisor with responsibility for the service in accordance with the National Regulations.
-The approved provider must take reasonable steps to ensure the nominated supervisor is a fit and proper person with suitable skills, qualifications and experience.
+Nominated supervisor: A person nominated by the approved provider of the service under Part 3 of the Act can be the nominated supervisor.
+All services must have a nominated supervisor with responsibility for the service.
+This is required by the National Regulations.
+The approved provider must take reasonable steps to ensure the nominated supervisor is a fit and proper person.
+They must have suitable skills, qualifications and experience.
 The Regulatory Authority must be notified within 14 days if the nominated supervisor for the service changes or is no longer employed at the service.

 Person in day-to-day charge: A person is in day-to-day charge of an education and care service if: